What is in this leaflet

 - magnesium stearate.

-NOTEN contains sugars as lactose monohydrate.
+NOTEN contains sulfites and sugars as lactose monohydrate.
 This medicine does not contain sucrose, gluten, tartrazine or any other azo dyes.

 Alphapharm Pty Ltd